Dikshantashresth/nepcultapi/README.md

 Data is stored in a static JSON file — ideal for MVPs and beginner projects.

 app.set('trust proxy', 1) is used to handle client IPs properly when deployed behind services like Render.com.

+📤 Deployment
+The API is deployed on Render.com.